lbl-srg/funnel/README.md

   * Windows x64
   * macOS

 A Python binding is available to access the library.
-It is compatible with Python 2 and 3.
+It is supported on Python versions 3.6 through 3.9.

 ### Installing